 Food for me is simple – it brings people together; the family that eats together, friends whiling away a few hours, or me sitting in a distant land smiling as I eat the most hideous of dishes and the locals all smiling back knowing how God-awful it is – in lieu of the spoken word – we’ve bonded…

 It is a pleasurable function of life that should be shared and enjoyed; otherwise what’s the point?
 Might as well become a vegan… 🙂 All my recipes on my blog come from the heart and is the food we eat at home, some of the more challenging recipes I create I’ve saved for my popup restaurant and private dining events.

 My epicurean quest for culinary fulfillment has almost always gone hand in hand with my thirst for exploring foreign lands, which is why I felt obliged to share some of the travel stories that have inspired the food I love to cook.

 But ultimately, I want my recipes on TheoCooks.com to be accessible and easy for families and people to cook and enjoy.

 You can contact me here or..

-Pick a Topic!american asian bake bbq beef breakfast cheese chicken chinese cool stuff dessert dinner dips dressing family fish greek how to indian italian lamb lunch masterchef mexican microwave news one pot pancakes pasta popup restaurant pork potato Press radio reviews rice Salad seafood side dish soup souvlaki spanish travel TV vegetarian
+Pick a Topic!american asian bake bbq beef breakfast cheese chicken chinese cool stuff dessert dinner dips dressing family fish greek how to indian italian lamb lunch marinade masterchef mexican microwave news one pot pancakes pasta popup restaurant pork potato Press radio reviews rice Salad seafood side dish soup souvlaki travel TV vegetarian